What is premenstrual syndrome or PMS?

 - Bloated stomach

-- Constipation or diarrhea
+- Constipation or diarrhoea

-Let's take a look!
+Let's take stock!

 How to relieve PMS symptoms?